Alfresco/acs-deployment/README.md

 ### Helm charts release

 New releases are usually made from the default branch.
-When a bugfix release is necessary, the release is made from a branch which follows the release branch
+When a bugfix release is necessary and master branch already received updates that are meant to be released at a later time, then the release must be made from a branch which follows the release branch pattern: `release/v$Major.Minor`.
-pattern: `release/v$Major.Minor`.

 Open a PR against the appropriate branch that will: